 Watch out if you have clear power chains or rubber elastics.
 Check your pesto, if it has artificial coloring – especially for red/tomato pestos – then this might end up staining the elastics.

 Pesto can also be quite “bitty”, and you might find little pieces of basial or pine nuts stuck in hard-to-reach places.
-This isn’t a problem, just rinse your mouth out with water or use a water flosser to remove any tricky food debris.
+This isn’t a problem, just rinse your mouth out with water or use a good water flosser for braces to remove any tricky food debris.

 Can You Eat Gnocchi With Braces?